Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 The Krylov subspace often contains an excellent approximate solution to the linear system, even when the depth $p \ll n$.
 See~\cite[Chaps.~6 and 7]{Saa03:Iterative-Methods}.

-For computations, we need an explicit basis for the Krylov subspace.
+For computations, we need an explicit basis $\mtx{B}$ whose columns span the Krylov subspace.
 Although it is straightforward to form the monomial basis visible in~\cref{eqn:krylov-intro}, the condition number may grow exponentially~\cite{beckermann2000condition,Gau79:Condition-Polynomials}, rendering the basis useless for numerical purposes.
+Instead, we will consider other procedures that quickly construct Krylov subspace bases with smaller condition number. \Cref{sec:gmres-basis} outlines several possible approaches.